justincbagley/piranha/fastSTRUCTURE/README.md

 This code takes you through all of the major steps of a simple fastSTRUCTURE analysis.
 However, the more complex models available in the software program, i.e. the logistic prior model, are not used; instead, the default setting is to run using the simple prior model.
 You can change this by calling the logistic model using the prior flag in fastSTRUCTURE, e.g. calling "--prior=logistic" when running "structure.py".
 This code also follows the fastSTRUCTURE default *NOT* to run a cross-validation step.

-**To understand prompts or run settings, users should refer to the fastSTRUCTURE BioRxiv paper by Raj et al. and README.md file that come with the distribution.
-These are available from the regular website (https://rajanil.github.io/fastStructure/) or the GitHub website (https://github.com/rajanil/fastStructure) for the program. **
+**To understand prompts or run settings, users should refer to the fastSTRUCTURE Genetics paper by Raj et al. (2014) and README.md file that come with the distribution.
+These are available from the regular website (https://rajanil.github.io/fastStructure/) or the GitHub website (https://github.com/rajanil/fastStructure) for the program.**

 ## REFERENCES